kha84/pgttsjaisrar/README.md

 When the voice assistant is installed as service, logs will be collected by journald, and you can see them like this:
 ```
-journalctl -a -p7 -f -u voiceassistant.service
+journalctl -f -u voiceassistant.service
 ```
-... then press [SHIFT] + [F]

-If you executed the assistant from the command line, logs will be printed there.
+If you executed the assistant from the command line, logs will be printed right to stdout as usual.

 ### Audio issues